TobikoData/sqlmesh/docs/reference/configuration.md

 2. Set in `config.yaml` in a project folder.
 3. Set in `config.yaml` in the `~/.sqlmesh` folder.

+## Debug mode
+To enable the debug mode set the `SQLMESH_DEBUG` environment variable to one of the following values: "1", "true", "t", "yes" or "y".
+Enabling this mode ensures that full backtraces are printed when using CLI.
+Additionally the default log level is set to `DEBUG` when this mode is enabled.

 ## Connections

 A dictionary of supported connections and their configurations.
 The key represents a unique connection name.
 If there is only one connection, its configuration can be provided directly, omitting the dictionary.